SAL778/SIC-CoHive/docs/UserStories.md

 3. Admin can reject UserType Labels and deny access to associated resources/rooms.

 1.08 - User Profiles
-As an admin, I want to be able to delete users or change their roles, so that I can prevent abuse of the system.
+As an admin, I want to be able to disable/delete users or change their roles, so that I can prevent abuse of the system.

 Acceptance Tests